JaySachar/MSE413-ML/README.md

    b) Once in the cloned repo, enter `python -m venv venv` into the command window
    c) Activate the virtual environment: `cd venv\Scripts`, and on a new line, `activate`
    d) Navigate to the directory with requirements.txt (`cd ..` takes you up a directory)
-   e) Once in HarvestEye directory, run `pip install -r requirements.txt`
+   e) Once in the main directory, run `pip install -r requirements.txt`